 The additional Core Subjects you can choose from include:

 Our MSc Cybercrime degree course offers you two routes of study, depending on your preferences and career goals.

-In addition to Cybercrime: Critical Perspectives, and Research Methods and Ethics, you'll study a relevant Specialist Option.
+In addition to Cybercrime: Critical Perspectives, and your research methods study, you'll study a relevant Specialist Option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.
-You will also have a free choice to study any other option.
+You will also have a free choice to study any other available option.

-In addition to Cybercrime: Critical Perspectives, and Research Methods and Ethics, you'll study one additional Core Unit from the list above, and a relevant Specialist Option.
+In addition to Cybercrime: Critical Perspectives, and your research methods study, you'll study one additional Core Module from the list above, and a relevant Specialist Option from one of your Core Subjects.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.

 Specialist Options include:

 Your exit qualification will depend on which options you choose.
 You'll graduate with one of the following:

 - MSc Cybercrime

 - MSc Cybercrime and Counter Fraud & Counter Corruption